Papaya-Voldemort/ShardBowl/character.md

 - **Waxillium Ladrian (Lawman)**
   - First Appearance: *The Alloy of Law*
   - Powers: Twinborn (Steel Allomancy + Iron Feruchemy)
-  - Tidbit: Combines detective work with high-speed combat.
+  - Tidbit: Combines detective work with high-speed combat, very dangerous with a firearm, highly intellegent and skilled, a powerful force to be reckoned with.

-- **Waxillium Ladrian (Mistborn)**
+- **Waxillium Ladrian (Harmony's Sword)**
-  - First Appearance: *The Lost Metal*
+  - First Appearance: *The Bands of Mourning*
-  - Powers: Mistborn + Twinborn abilities
+  - Powers: Wields the Bands of Mourning along with Twinborn abilities
-  - Tidbit: Gains Mistborn powers late in life, becomes Harmony’s sword.
+  - Tidbit: Gains the full power of the Lord Ruler making him so powerful that only near-gods can contend with him.

-- **Wayne (Trickster)**
+- **Wayne (Lawman)**
   - First Appearance: *The Alloy of Law*
   - Powers: Twinborn (Bendalloy Allomancy + Gold Feruchemy)
-  - Tidbit: Comic relief, master of disguises, haunted by guilt.
+  - Tidbit: Comic relief, master of disguises, haunted by guilt, refuses to use anyform of firearm.

-- **Wayne (Heroic Sacrifice)**
+- **Wayne (Vengful)**
-  - First Appearance: *The Lost Metal*
+  - First Appearance: *The Bands of Mourning*
-  - Powers: Same as above
+  - Powers: Twinborn (Bendalloy Allomancy + Gold  Feruchemy)
-  - Tidbit: Gave his life to save millions, remembered as a legend.
+  - Tidbit: Wayne has a gun now, has a tendency to aim for the face.

 - **Steris Harms**
   - First Appearance: *The Alloy of Law*